Patria Grande

 Map of an integrated Hispanic America.

 The Patria Grande (/es/, Spanish: "Greater Fatherland" or "Greater Homeland") is the concept of a shared homeland or community encompassing all of Spanish America, and sometimes all of Latin America and the Caribbean.
 The term is associated with political ideas of Ibero-American integration, rejecting the dissolution of the Spanish Empire in the Americas that followed the Spanish American wars of independence.
 The term may be also used to talk specifically about projects of Hispanic American unity held by Simón Bolívar and José de San Martín.

 Origin of the term

-The name "Patria Grande" was first coined by the Argentine Manuel Ugarte, in his book La Patria Grande.
+The name "Patria Grande" was coined by the Argentine Manuel Ugarte, in his book La Patria Grande.
 He gave speeches in many Hispanic American countries advocating their unification.

 History

 The Spanish conquest of the Americas began in 1492, and ultimately was part of a larger historical process of world colonialism, through which various European powers incorporated a considerable amount of territory and peoples in the Americas, Asia, and Africa between the 15th and 20th centuries.
 Hispanic America became the main part of the vast Spanish Empire.

 Napoleon's takeover of Spain in 1808 and the consequent chaos initiated the dismemberment of the Spanish Empire, as the American territories began their struggle for emancipation.
 By 1830, the only remaining Spanish American colonies were the islands of Cuba and Puerto Rico.
 These were subsequently lost in the 1898 Spanish–American War.